idahmusebe/Customer-Churn-Intelligence/README.md

 ### Contract Type

-Contract length shows a strong association with churn:
+Longer-term contracts are associated with substantially lower churn.

 - Month-to-month: **42.7%**
 - One year: **11.3%**
 - Two year: **2.8%**

-### Revenue Exposure
+### Customer Value

-Customers who churned were associated with approximately:

-**$139,130.85 in monthly charges**

-Churned customers also had higher average monthly charges:
+Customers who churned had higher average monthly charges than customers who stayed.

-- Churned: **$74.44**
+- Churned customers: **$74.44**
-- Stayed: **$61.27**
+- Customers who stayed: **$61.27**

+Customers who churned were associated with **$139,130.85 in monthly charges**, representing the monthly billing exposure associated with the churned customer group.

-> The monthly charges figure is used as a **revenue-at-risk proxy** based on observed customer charges.
-It is not a forecast of future revenue loss.
+> This figure is a revenue exposure proxy based on observed monthly charges, not a forecast of future revenue loss.
 ---

-## 🤖 Predictive Modeling
+## Predictive Modeling

-A **Logistic Regression** model was developed to estimate customer churn risk.
+A **Logistic Regression** model was developed to estimate the probability that a customer would churn.

 ### Model Performance